 Click on the Product Name to read more reviews and product details.

-If you are looking for the best Humidifiers and Vaporisers for your nursery, use the above Humidifiers and Vaporisers Comparison chart to search by:
+If you are looking for the best vaporisers and humidifiers for your nursery, use the above vaporisers and humidifiers comparison chart to search by:

 Both vaporisers and humidifiers add moisture into the air, increasing the indoor humidity of your home.

-Humidifiers generally spray fine, cool, mist to increase the moisture in the air.
-Whereas Vaporisers boil small amounts of water over a hot element to create hot steam.
+Humidifiers generally spray a fine, cool mist to increase the moisture in the air, whereas vaporisers boil small amounts of water over a hot element to create hot steam.

-Though one downside is humidifiers need to be cleaned thoroughly and often, because they are more prone to contamination in the water and might contribute mould and bacteria to the air.
+One downside is that humidifiers need to be cleaned thoroughly and often, because they are more prone to contamination in the water, and can contribute mould and bacteria to the air.

 Vaporisers work by boiling water to create steam, so the moisture they add to the air is going to be more or less sterile.
-Though you do still need to clean a vapouriser regularly.
-Also still be aware that increasing moisture in the air can still contribute to mould growth.
+You do still need to clean your vaporiser regularly – and be aware that increasing moisture in the air can still contribute to mould growth.

-But this also means that vaporisers come with the risk of burns.
-They need to be kept well out of reach of children, but there is still a risk you could accidentally burn yourself while using them.
+The hot water also means that vaporisers come with the risk of burns.
+They need to be kept well out of reach of children.

-There are a huge range of humidifiers and vaporisers available and they do offer some other features.
-Such as the option to disperse essential oils or products like Vicks and Euky Bear that might help your baby breathe easier when they have a cough or cold.
-Some have timers so you can set them to turn off after a period of time.
-There are also humidifiers and vaporisers that double as a night light for your little one.
+There are a huge range of humidifiers and vaporisers available, and some offer other features, such as the option to disperse essential oils, or products like Vicks and Euky Bear that might help your baby breathe easier when they have a cough or cold.
+Some have timers so you can set them to turn off after a period of time, and there are also humidifiers and vaporisers that double as a night light for your little one.